varnish/hitch/README.md

       -n CORES                 (number of worker processes, default 1)

     Special:
-      --write-ip               (write 1 octet with the IP family followed by 4 (IPv4) or 8 (IPv6) octets little-endian to backend)
+      --write-ip               (write 1 octet with the IP family followed by 4 (IPv4) or 8 (IPv6) octets little-endian to backend before the actual data)

 `stud` uses no configuration file.